pscally1005/pscally1005.github.io/_posts/recipes/finger-food/2023-06-15-kerfuffle.markdown

 - honey
 - nut
 - yogurt
-Description: These "kerfuffles", or confusing truffles, are a great Greek yogurt based chocolate truffle, with much lower fat and sugar contents than typical truffles.
+Description: These "kerfuffles", or confusing truffles, are a great Greek yogurt based chocolate truffle, with much lower <a href="/misc/fats">fat</a> and <a href="/misc/hidden-sugar">sugar</a> contents than typical truffles.
 They mix together in just a few minutes, and store really well in the fridge for a quick snack or dessert.
 These really bring out the flavor of the yogurt, so if you're not a fan of Greek yogurt, I'd recommend you replace it with mashed avocado or banana.
 Instructions:
 - In a glass bowl, melt the coconut oil in the microwave for a minute